m3047/shodohflo/app/README.md

 This is a _WSGI_ app.
 For security and other reasons you probably don't want to put the _Werkzeug_ app directly up on the internet.
 The _Flask_ documentation discusses numerous deployment options: http://flask.pocoo.org/docs/1.0/deploying/

+##### RKVDNS

+[RKVDNS](/m3047/rkvdns) is available as an alternate, readonly transport for retrieving data from the _Redis_ database.
+This involves the following activities:

+* Set up an _RKVDNS_ instance in front of _Redis_.
+* Delegate the (DNS) zone from somewhere.
+* Make sure the _RKVDNS_ zone is reachable from your caching resolver.

+Various creative topologies as well as DNS tools can (and should) be deployed to control access.

 ##### Bookmarking

 I find it useful to bookmark the URI for filtered client data on that particular device.
 The URI for a client typically follows